RikaIljina/PortfolioProject2/README.md

 **Event handling:**

-Event listeners set globally only persist througout the entire game loop if they are constantly needed, as is the case for the event listeners on the 9 category cards.
+Event listeners set globally only persist throughout the entire game loop if they are constantly needed, as is the case for the event listeners on the 9 category cards.
 Other event listeners that are required only once or are confined to certain functions are removed as soon as they are no longer needed to prevent unexpected behavior in the game.

 **Questions database:**